Skip to Content

 Embellish with Trinkets

 Sometimes it’s just as simple as cutting out the main image from a card and remounting it over a ribbon or piece of card stock.
-Then add brads or paper clip embellishments that match the design or color!
+In addition, you can then add brads or paper clip embellishments that match the design or color!

 Laced Ribbon